alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 - Incident response
 - Postmortems

-When a team’s interrupt work is well managed, they have time for longer-term engineering work to achieve stability, reliability, and availability goals.
+When a team's interrupt work is well managed, they have time for longer-term engineering work to achieve stability, reliability, and availability goals.

 Also shown in Figure II-1, overhead is the administrivia necessary to working at a company: meetings, training, responding to emails, tracking your accomplishments, filling out paperwork, and so on.
-Overhead isn’t immediately important to the discussion at hand, but all team members spend time on it.
+Overhead isn't immediately important to the discussion at hand, but all team members spend time on it.

-While every team and organization needs to find its own healthy balance, we’ve found that about one-third of time spent on operational tasks and two-thirds of time spent on project work is just about right (this ratio also informs an ideal on-call rotation size, where your engineers are only on-call one-third of the time).
+While every team and organization needs to find its own healthy balance, we've found that about one-third of time spent on operational tasks and two-thirds of time spent on project work is just about right (this ratio also informs an ideal on-call rotation size, where your engineers are only on-call one-third of the time).

 At Google, we conduct regular Production Excellence (ProdEx) Reviews, which allow senior SRE leadership a view into the state of every SRE team using a clearly defined rubric.
-You’ll need to determine the appropriate time intervals and rubric according to your own constraints and organizational maturity, but the key here is to generate metrics about team health that you can track over time.
+You'll need to determine the appropriate time intervals and rubric according to your own constraints and organizational maturity, but the key here is to generate metrics about team health that you can track over time.

 Remember one caveat when finding your ideal balance: a team that spends too little of its time on operational tasks risks operational underload.
 In this situation, engineers might start to forget crucial aspects of the service they are responsible for.
 You can counter operational underload by taking more risks and moving faster—for example, shorten your release cycles, push more features per release, or perform more disaster recovery testing.